micans/pick/README.md

-# Unix file/stream column and row manipulation using column names
+# Unix table column and row manipulation using column names

 `pick` is an expressive low-memory **command-line** tool for manipulating text file tables.